MuraliKrishna369/appscrip-task-murali-krishna/README.md

 > Create a fully functional Product Listing Page (PLP)

 ### Overview
-*** This page simulates an e-commerce listing interface, typically including sections like a header with navigation, filters for refining products, a grid of product cards, and a footer.***
+***This page simulates an e-commerce listing interface🛒. <br/> including sections like a header with navigation, filters for refining products, a grid of product cards, and a footer.😋***